-In a recent survey with Worldwide Business Research (WBR) Insights, Optoro found that 54 percent of consumers returned at least one gift they received during the holidays last year.
+In a survey with Worldwide Business Research (WBR) Insights, Optoro found that 54 percent of consumers returned at least one gift they received during the holidays last year.

 As returns continue to become an inevitable part of the buyer’s journey — especially around the holidays — it’s increasingly important to consider an optimized returns strategy.